Sea level rise: Projections for the 21st century

 The lowest scenario in AR5, RCP2.6, would see greenhouse gas emissions low enough to meet the goal of limiting warming by 2100 to 2 C-change.
 It shows sea level rise in 2100 of about 44 cm with a range of 28–61 cm.
 The "moderate" scenario, where emissions take a decade or two to peak and its atmospheric concentration does not plateau until the 2070s is called RCP 4.5.
 Its likely range of sea level rise is 36–71 cm.
 The highest scenario in RCP8.5 pathway sea level would rise between 52 and 98 cm.
 AR6 had equivalents for both scenarios, but it estimated larger sea level rise under both.
 In AR6, the SSP1-2.6 pathway results in a range of 32–62 cm by 2100.
 The "moderate" SSP2-4.5 results in a 44–76 cm range by 2100 and SSP5-8.5 led to 65–101 cm.

 This general increase of projections in AR6 came after the improvements in ice-sheet modeling and the incorporation of structured expert judgements.
 These decisions came as the observed ice-sheet erosion in Greenland and Antarctica had matched the upper-end range of the AR5 projections by 2020, and the finding that AR5 projections were likely too slow next to an extrapolation of observed sea level rise trends, while the subsequent reports had improved in this regard.
-Further, AR5 was criticized by multiple researchers for excluding detailed estimates the impact of "low-confidence" processes like marine ice sheet and marine ice cliff instability, which can substantially accelerate ice loss to potentially add "tens of centimeters" to sea level rise within this century.
+Further, AR5 was criticized by multiple researchers for excluding detailed estimates of the impact of "low-confidence" processes such as marine ice sheet and marine ice cliff instability, which can substantially accelerate ice loss to potentially add "tens of centimeters" to sea level rise within this century.
 AR6 includes a version of SSP5-8.5 where these processes take place, and in that case, sea level rise of up to 1.6 m by 2100 could not be ruled out.